danstalcup/skillustrator/README.md

 **NOTE for Windows users**:
     a) you must have the new bash installed (comes with Windows 10 Anniversary Update), and set up a C share in Docker settings.
     b) **If you get an error that it can't run go.sh,* use git bash's (or install it in any bash) dos2unix go.sh to convert the Windows line endings to Unix for the container.
+    c) See this Docker Workshop for instuctions on getting a Docker app running on Windows, [https://github.com/excellalabs/docker-workshop-1](https://github.com/excellalabs/docker-workshop-1)

 1. If you haven't built yet, run: